+Do not recycle plastic bags in your home recycling bin.
 There are a wide variety of plastic bags and other film plastics that can be recycled if brought to your local grocery store or retail outlet.

 It's easy to recycle your film plastics!
 Just start collecting them in your home in a designated location (junk drawer, pantry, broom closet, or convenient location in the kitchen) and bring them to a grocery store or retail outlet.
 Ask a customer service employee where the plastic bag recycling bin is located.

 Certain stores are required by law to accept these plastics for recycling.
 Learn more about the NYS Plastic Bag Reduction, ReUse and Recycling Act

 New Yorkers throw away 1.4 billion pounds of recoverable fabric and textiles every year.
 Most Americans don't realize that they can donate a wide variety of materials in their local clothing drop-off bins, not just clothes and shoes.

 Acceptable items don't have to be in perfect condition.
 Donations can be stained, ripped, worn, missing buttons, broken zippers, or be out of fashion!
 As long as your fabric is odorless and dry, it can be recycled into new materials like insulation or carpeting.

 Check out all the materials you can donate at a clothing drop off bin: